Water caltrop: Parasite transmission

-Fasciolopsiasis is a disease resulting from infection by the trematode Fasciolopsis buski, an intestinal fluke of humans, endemic in China, Southeast Asia, and India.
-The fluke can be transmitted via the surfaces of water plants, generally T. natans seedpods.
-During the metacercarial stage in their lifecycle, the larval flukes leave their water snail hosts, and swim away to form cysts on the surfaces of the plants.
-If infected plants are consumed raw or undercooked, the flukes can infect pigs, humans, and other animals.
+Fasciolopsiasis is a disease caused by the trematode Fasciolopsis buski, an intestinal fluke of humans and pigs, endemic in China, Southeast Asia, and India.
+It can be transmitted via the surfaces of water plants, generally T. natans fruits.
+The larval flukes leave their freshwater snail hosts, and form cysts on the plants.
+If these are eaten raw or undercooked, the flukes can infect their mammalian hosts.

-Uses

-The fruits are edible raw or cooked, and the seeds can be eaten as well.
-It is also eaten on the occasion of Mid-Autumn Festival in the Sinosphere.

-Historical uses
+Interactions with humans

+Use as food

-Investigations of archaeological material from southern Germany indicate that the prehistoric population of that region may have relied significantly upon wild water caltrops to supplement their normal diet and, in times of cultivated cereal crop failure, water caltrops may have been the main dietary component.
+The fruits and seeds are edible raw or cooked.
+Archaeological finds from southern Germany indicate that the prehistoric population of that region may have relied significantly upon wild water caltrops to supplement their normal diet and, in times of cultivated cereal crop failure, water caltrops may have been the main dietary component.

-Water caltrop has been an important food for worship as prayer offerings since the Chinese Zhou dynasty.
-The Rites of Zhou (second century BC) mentioned that a worshipper "should use a bamboo basket containing dried water caltrops, the seeds of Euryale ferox and caltrops" (加籩之實，菱芡栗脯).
-The Chinese Herbal Medicine Summary (本草備要 published in 1694, written by Wang Ang 汪昂) claims that water caltrop can help fever and drunkenness.
+Water caltrop has been an important food for prayer offerings since the Chinese Zhou dynasty.
+The Rites of Zhou (second century BC) required worshippers to carry bamboo baskets of dried water caltrops (加籩之實，菱芡栗脯).

 In India and Pakistan, it is known as singhara or paniphal (eastern India) and is widely cultivated in freshwater lakes.
 The fruits are eaten raw or boiled.
 When the fruit has been dried, it is ground to a flour called singhare ka atta, used in many religious rituals, and can be consumed as a phalahar (fruit diet) on the Hindu fasting days, the navratas.

 It was possible to buy water caltrops in markets all over Europe until 1880.
 In northern Italy, the nuts were offered roasted, much as sweet chestnuts (Castanea sativa) are still sold today.
 In many parts of Europe, water caltrops were known and used for human food until the beginning of the 20th century.
-Today, however, it is a rare plant in Europe.
+The plant has however become rare in Europe.
 Several reasons for its near extirpation exist, such as climate fluctuations, changes in the nutrient content of water bodies, and the drainage of many wetlands, ponds, and oxbow lakes.